-I built a base of more than 10,000 workplace anti-bullying legislation supporters, the largest by state in the nation.
+I built a base of more than 10,000 workplace anti-bullying legislation supporters.
 I've helped hundreds of abused employees understand their abuse situations, discover their self-worth, and learn how to move on from their toxic work cultures.
-I've been quoted in numerous media outlets including Redbook, Forbes, Monster, Alternet, Elephant Journal, Thrive Global, and Truthout.
+I've been quoted in numerous media outlets including Redbook, Forbes, Monster, and Truthout.

 Email me at [email protected].